keystonejs/keystone/docs/discussions/relationships.md

 }
 ```

-This implies that there is enough information available to find all posts written by a particular user.
+If we can find all `authors` of a post, this implies there is enough information to find all `Posts` written by a particular `User`.
-If we would like to have access to this information from the `Users` list we can update our list definitions as such:
+To can access this information from the `Users` list as well, we update our list definitions as such:

 ```javascript
 keystone.createList('User', {